|

 since I do not use a bald cap in my makeup (too difficult to realistically apply

-I've already had a few people ask me about this process and how to go about it,
+I've already had a few people ask me about the wig making process and how to go about it,

 which is why I created this page.
 This style of wig making, again, is